Tinytown/tinytown-react-app/CONTRIBUTING.md

 Avoid creating dependency chains of PRs (i.e., PRs that share non-negligible overlaps).
 It's likely that a PR which others depend on in the chain will need changing.
 This will likely cause repetitive and unnecessary work for a host of reasons: reviewers have to keep track of if they already made a comment in another PR on the chain; developers have to make the change in the parent PR and then execute a non-nullable amount of work to propagate that change to the children PRs.
   - Clarification: _You're more than welcome to have a chain of PR dependencies, so long as the independent PR is the only PR that's an offical PR and the rest are drafts._

+### React Native
+#### Buttons
+Bias towards TouchableOpacity instead of the native Button component since the latter is not very compatible with Android.

 # Appendix

 1. Another [Branch naming guideline](https://nvie.com/posts/a-successful-git-branching-model/) _(e.g., why only feature and hotfix, not, say, bugfix?)_ <a id="appendix_1"></a>